-The chemical structure of heroin allows it enter the brain more quickly than morphine, so the effects of heroin are felt more quickly and more strongly than those of an equivalent amount of morphine.
+The chemical structure of it allows it enter the brain more quickly than morphine, so the effects of heroin are felt more quickly and more strongly than those of an equivalent amount of morphine.

-The powerful euphoric high abusers feel when snorting, smoking, or injecting heroin often leads to repeated and habitual use of this drug.
+The powerful euphoric high abusers feel when snorting, smoking, or injecting it often leads to repeated and habitual use of this drug.
 However, the body rapidly adapts to the overstimulation of opioid receptors, and, over time, abusers must take greater doses of heroin to achieve the same “high.”

-Finally, after a period of chronic use, most heroin users will pass into a state of physical dependence, in which the body has become so accustomed to the drug that the addict will become physically ill if he or she stops taking the drug suddenly.
+Finally, after a period of chronic use, most users will pass into a state of physical dependence, in which the body has become so accustomed to the drug that the addict will become physically ill if he or she stops taking the drug suddenly.